nikitavoloboev/data/focusing/rules.md

 ## Finance
 - Track every purchase made with YNAB.
 Put every purchase in its respective category.
 - Adhere to my budget that I have set for each of the categories.
 If there is no budget left for eating out.
 Don't eat out.

+## Safari
+- Only bookmark personal information and links.
+The rest should be available via [curated lists](https://github.com/learn-anything/curated-lists#readme) or [awesome lists](https://github.com/sindresorhus/awesome#readme).

 ## Videos
 - Watch talks and tutorials at 1.25+ speed.
 Unless it hurts coprehension than watch it at slower speeds.